passierschein-a38/easy-android-screensharing/README.md

 Easy Android Screensharing

 This is a prototype of a an screensharing application using h264 on an android mobile with an nodejs backend and an pure html5 javascript client.
 Note this code is just a prototype and not production ready, it was written in 2015 and never put on the market.
+All the android credits goes to renard: https://github.com/renard314/

 android: the android app